 Unexpected expenses may compel you to tap your individual retirement account ahead of schedule.
 And with most plans, the government will impose a 10% penalty if you withdraw funds before you reach age 59 1/2.
-There are, however, a few instances where you can make a penalty-free IRA withdrawal before retiring.
+Many people work with financial advisors to help manage their retirement plans and grow their nest eggs.
+Let’s take a look at a few instances where you can make a penalty-free IRA withdrawal before retiring.

 Why the Early Withdrawal Penalty Exists